Duchess of Buckingham

 Duchess of Buckingham is a title given to the wife of the Duke of Buckingham, an extinct title created several times, formerly in the Peerage of England and latterly in the Peerage of the United Kingdom.
 It was first created in 1444.
+The last holder was Alice Anne, Duchess of Buckingham and Chandos, who died in 1931; the dukedom had become extinct when her husband, the 3rd duke, died in 1909.